A Model-Consistent Data-Driven Computational Strategy for PDE Joint Inversion Problems: Introduction

 There are roughly two lines of ideas in the literature for joint inversion.
-The first type of methods introduces additional measurement data to enrich the information content of data $\{u_h\}$.
-The additional measurement could come from either the same physics in the original problem~\cite{ReGaZh-SIAM13} or a different but related physical process that is coupled to the original problem~\cite{AbGaHaLi-IP12,FeReLiZh-Geophysics17,KnHoKoOtBrSo-IEEE17} (often called model fusion).
-The second type of methods uses \emph{a priori} information we have on the unknown $f$ and $g$ to improve the reconstruction.
-This includes, for instance, structural methods where one assumes that $f$ and $g$ share the same structural features that one can impose in the reconstruction process through regularization; see~\cite{CrStGh-IP18,GaMe-GRL03} and references therein.
+The first type of method introduces additional measurement data to enrich the information content of the data $\{u_h\}_{h\in H}$.
+The other measurement could come from either the same physics in the original problem~\cite{ReGaZh-SIAM13} or a different but related physical process that is coupled to the original problem~\cite{AbGaHaLi-IP12, DoBrMe-Geophysics22,FeReLiZh-Geophysics17, KnHoKoOtBrSo-IEEE17} (often called model fusion).
+The second type of method uses \emph{a priori} information one has on the unknown $f$ and $g$ to improve the reconstruction.
+This includes, for instance, structural methods where one assumes that $f$ and $g$ share the same structural features that one can impose in the reconstruction process through regularization; see~\cite{CrStGh-IP18, GaMe-GRL03} and references therein.

-In some physical applications, $f$ and $g$ are physical coefficients that are related to each other either because they describe physical properties that are connected together or because their values change in a similar way in response to an environmental change.
-For instance, in diffuse optical tomography, the optical absorption and scattering coefficients of the tissues to be probed change in a correlated way when tumorous cells are developed.
-In such a case, one can potentially utilize the relation between the coefficients to improve the computational reconstruction of them.
-In the rest of this work, we consider the situation where we have a large amount of past data on $f$ and $g$ that allow us to learn some simplified relation, denoted by $\cN_\theta$, parameterized by $\theta$, between features of $f$ and $g$.
+In some biological applications, $f$ and $g$ are physical coefficients related to each other either because they describe physical properties that are connected or because their values change similarly in response to an environmental change.
+For instance, in diffuse optical tomography, the optical absorption and scattering coefficients of the tissue to be probed change in correlation when tumorous cells are developed.
+In such a case, one can potentially utilize the relation between the coefficients to improve their computational reconstruction.
+In the rest of this work, we consider the situation where we have a large amount of past data on $f$ and $g$ that allows us to learn some simplified relation, denoted by $\cN_\theta$, parameterized by $\theta\in\Theta$, between features of $f$ and $g$.
 We then use this learned relation to help the simultaneous reconstruction of $f$ and $g$.
-Let $\cF(f)$ represent the part of information on $f$ that would like to link with the same information on $g$, then the process can be written mathematically as
+Let $\cF(f)$ represent the part of the information on $f$ that would like to link with the same information on $g$.
+Then the process can be written mathematically as